-AEW were appointed in June 2014 with a direct property mandate to complement the existing pooled property investment strategy of UBS and generate premium returns commensurate with their investment cycle and strategy.
+AEW UK Property is a manager of direct property mandate to complement the existing pooled property investment strategy of UBS and generate premium returns commensurate with their investment cycle and strategy.
 AEW looks to build diversified portfolios of small lot commercial properties.
 Lot size is typically in the £3-5m range.
 Properties are located all over the UK with negligible exposure to London.
 The manager seeks to find properties that are well located and subject to strong tenant demand.
 The manager looks to add significant value through asset management e.g. re-positioning, refurbishing properties at lease expiry and has a bias to shorter leases because of the greater asset management opportunities that can arise.
 Efforts are focused on generating income for investors.

-JP Morgan mandate, a corporate bond portfolio has been in place for just over 4 1/2 years and investments with the manager were switched from Strategic Bond Fund to the Global Bond Opportunities Fund, with higher rate of returns and same level of fees.
-The investment objective of the new fund is to achieve a return in excess of benchmark by investing in an unconstrained portfolio of debt securities and currencies and using financial derivative instruments where appropriate.
+JP Morgan mandate, a corporate bond portfolio with an investment objective to achieve a return in excess of benchmark by investing in an unconstrained portfolio of debt securities and currencies and using financial derivative instruments where appropriate.

-London CIV is a collective investment vehicle set up by all London boroughs in line with DCLG directive to pool investment assets of local authority pension funds strive to reduce cost of managing assets through economies of scale.
-As part of the process, the fund's mandate with Ruffer was transferred in July 2016 to be managed by the London CIV as a consolidated mandate with Ruffer, where the Council benefits from reduced fees.
+London CIV (LCIV) is a collective investment vehicle set up by all London boroughs in line with DCLG directive to pool investment assets of local authority pension funds striving to reduce cost of managing assets through economies of scale.
+As part of the process, the Fund has to date transferred 23% of its investments to be managed by the LCIV as consolidated mandates in both LCIV-Epoch Income Equity and LCIV-Ruffer Absolute Return Funds, resulting in savings from reduced fees.
 The plan is for all fund assets to be migrated into management by LCIV in the future and further reduce fund management costs.
-Ruffer is an Absolute Return manager and the Manager has two goals: not to lose money on a rolling 12 month basis and to grow funds at a rate higher than would be achieved by depositing in cash.
-The asset allocation is driven by two selections: those investments likely to deliver the required growth over the longer term ('Greed' assets) and those which should rise in response to conditions under which the Greed assets lose value ('Fear' assets).
+Ruffer is an Absolute Return manager and the manager has two goals: not to lose money on a rolling 12-month basis and to grow funds at a rate higher than would be achieved by depositing in cash.
+The asset allocation is driven by two selections: those investments likely to deliver the required growth over the longer term ('Greed' assets) and those, which should rise in response to conditions under which the Greed assets lose value ('Fear' assets).
 Historically Fear and Greed weightings have been broadly comparable.
+Epoch manage a Global Equity Income Fund geared towards achieving total returns over the long-term, with a bias towards income and aims to achieve a level of income greater than the MSCI World Index (Net).

-LGIM - The manager was appointed in October 2016 to replace SSgA through partnership with the LCIV benefiting from lower negotiated fees to manage passive assets.
+LGIM - The manager was appointed through partnership with the LCIV benefiting from lower negotiated fees to manage passive assets.
 Its aim is to capture benchmark returns by replicating the indices backing the assets.

 M&G - The objective of the Fund is to create attractive levels of current income for investors, while maintaining relatively low volatility of Net Asset Value.
 The fund was set up to provide medium to long term debt financing to mid-cap UK companies with strong business fundamentals that are facing difficulties refinancing existing loans in the bank market.
-As at the end of March 2017, all three invested funds were fully drawn down.
+As at the end of March 2018, all three invested funds are fully drawn down.
 The pension fund has already received more than the value of cash invested in the M&G Companies Fund, including promised returns on investment.
-Some returns have also been received from investments in the Debt opportunities fund, whilst the Debt Opportunities fund II has only just been fully invested in the financial year under review.
+Some returns have been received from investments in the Debt opportunities funds.
 Repayment of invested cash in all three funds should accelerate over the next year as they mature.